-Riley Brockington (https://rileybrockington.ca/) is the City Councillor for River Ward, which Carlington is a part of.
-He appears frequently at CCA meetings and also regularly holds other meetings to update Carlington residents on current and future development projects, changes to local roads and transit routes, etc.
+Riley Brockington (rileybrockington.ca/) is the City Councillor for River Ward, which Carlington is a part of.
+He appears frequently at CCA meetings (his reports are posted on the CCA websiste) and also regularly holds other meetings to update Carlington residents on current and future development projects, changes to local roads and transit routes, etc.

 J.A.
 Dulude Arena

 - Built by local residents, this mini-library is on a Take-One-Leave-One basis.

 - Volunteers help keep people and their pets together during difficult times.

 - Their services include: food, information, supplies and grooming.

 - They have a list of pet-related links and emergency phone numbers.

 Three ways to always keep up-to-date on the latest events and activities:

 3. Bookmark our Events page and check it often.

 Recent Blog Posts...